hanjingo/doc/NOTE/HIGH_FREQUENCY_TRADING/chapter5.md

 ![functional_form_of_market_impact](res/functional_form_of_market_impact.png)

 For market orders, the MI appears strongly concave in the order size, and the signs of market orders are autocorrelated in time: market buy orders tend to follow other market buy orders, and vice versa.
-A model unifying the preceding facts expresses the MI function as follow (Eisler, Bouchaud, and Kockelkoren, 2009):
+A model unifying the preceding facts expresses the MI function as follows (Eisler, Bouchaud, and Kockelkoren, 2009):
 $$
 P_t = \sum_{t^{*} < t}[G(t, t^{*}) \in t^{*} (v_{t^{*}})^{\theta} + n_{t^{*}}] + p_{\infty}
 $$